 Using special document settings

 You tell us how many hours you want to book.
-The minimal hours count is 2: this means you will be here for at least two hours of training.
+The minimal hours count is 2: this means you will have class for at least two hours.
 This means you have time to sit down, explain things and show documents, ask questions and get answers.
 This gives you enough time to learn as much as possible.
 Most clients prefer 3 hours but it is really up to you.